balOS/quartz/content/About this notebook.md

 ---
-title: "About this notebook"
+title: About this notebook
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+Author: Rob Haisfield
 ---

 Authored By: